microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 void Barrier(Object TargetObject, uint SemanticFlags);
 ```

-Work graphs introduces a new more flexible implementation of the memory barrier
+Work Graphs introduces a new more flexible implementation of the memory barrier
 functions.
 This function is available in all shader types (including non-node
 shaders).